Photos by Lindsey Johnson

 - Prepare the lasagne noodles according to instructions on package, reserving 3 cups of cooking liquid.

 - To make the sauce, place the raw cashews and 1 cup of water in a blender or food processor and process until the sauce is smooth.
 Add more water as needed until sauce has a creamy, alfredo-like texture, neither too thick nor too thin.
 Add the lemon juice, garlic, 2 tablespoons of olive oil, nutritional yeast.
 Rosemary.
 Process again until smooth.
 Season with salt and pepper to taste.

 - Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
 Add the onion and cook until softened, about 5 minutes, stirring occasionally.
 Add the mushrooms and cook until the liquid evaporates and the mushrooms begin to brown, about 8 minutes.
 Stir in the kale and continue cooking until wilted, about 2 minutes more.
 Remove from heat.

 - Spread about 1/2 cup of the cashew sauce on the bottom of a 8 x 8 inch baking dish that’s been lightly coated with oil (I use an oil mister).
-Layer 4 lasagna noodles and top with half of the veggie mixture.
+Layer 4 lasagne noodles and top with half of the veggie mixture.
 Top with 1/3 of the remaining cashew sauce, 4 more noodles, remaining veggie mixture, another third of the cashew sauce.
 Then the rest of the noodles.
-Spread the last of the cashew sauce over the top of the lasagna.
+Spread the last of the cashew sauce over the top of the lasagne.
 Cover with foil and bake for 30 minutes.
-Let the lasagna rest for 5 minutes, then cut into pieces and serve.
+Let the lasagne rest for 5 minutes, then cut into pieces and serve.